 First off let’s clarify what a contract is supposed to be.
-Very simply, a contract is an agreement which is should to be mutually beneficial.
-It may be written or spoken, but its essence is that of an agreement between two or more parties for the doing (or not doing) of something specified.
+Very simply, a contract is an agreement which should be mutually beneficial and work towards a mutually satisfying outcome.
+It may be written or spoken, but its essence is that of an agreement which exists between two or more parties for the doing (or not doing) of something specified.
 Due to the rather litigious nature of western society, the establishing of a contract has become associated with an approach that is adversarial, rather than cooperative in spirit and construction.

 A contract does not mean “do all these things I demand or else” – that is an ultimatum.
 Not to say that contracts don’t necessarily have provisions for penalties or consequences (often amended with “…which is intended to be enforceable”), the purpose of which is to ensure no one is “getting screwed over”.

-See also: agreement, commitment, u understanding, covenant, bargain n…
+See also: agreement, commitment, understanding, covenant, bargain …

 What’s in a Contract?

 The content of a contract all depends on what you want it to do.
 For most establishing contract is a way of stating a common understanding, clarifying expectations, and setting guidelines for results or behavior.
 Where more detailed, contracts may specify roles & responsibilities, specific codes of conduct, and outline cause & effect (i.e. consequences) regarding the achieving or missing of expected outcomes.

 In the scope of BDSM, a contract can be as simple as a bullet list for stating what activities will be engaged and what the limits are for the scene.
 In relation to a Power Exchange relationship, a contact can clearly articulate the roles, responsibilities, modes of conduct (protocols), and expectation of all involved.